ngocmphan/global_birth_rate_analysis/README.md

 The 4 predictors in the model were able to explain 52.06% of the model variations in the test set.

-Through the incorporation of the interaction terms and variable selection, the following variables show significant impacts on the response variable (birth rate):
+Through the incorporation of the interaction terms and variable selection, out of the five predictors, the following variables show significant impacts on the response variable (birth rate):

 - Happiness index
 - GDP